Wednesday February 26, 2020

 6:15 PM - 7:00 PM | Welcome drinks

-This tongue-in-cheek welcome session debates which trust investment, across a range of exotic assets, poses the greatest threat (or enjoyment) to litigate.
-Are they appropriate trust investments and how should one structure it, whilst navigating the challenging compliance and risk landscape?
+This welcome session debates which trust investment, across a range of exotic assets, poses the greatest risk of litigation.
+What specialist features will such litigation have?

 7:45 PM - 9:00 PM | Welcome dinner

 9:00 PM - 10:00 PM | Keynote: In conversation with...

 Thursday February 27, 2020